puddlejumper26/hotel-store/README.md

   - `Your cart:` displays dishes number in the cart, when none displays empty
   - `Click CART` is a link navigates to the cart summary table
 - CartDetail component is the table displays to the custome regarding the ordered details
-  - Composes by a table and buttons
+  - A table displays all dishes added by clicking the `Add to cart` button
+  - Each line of the dish could be removed
+  - Each line of dish has a quantity number, which could be modified by clicking directly on the up/down arrow
+  - It has two buttons on the botton
-  - Continue Shopping button navigates back to the menu page
+    - 'Continue Ordering' will navigate to the Menu page
+    - 'Checkout' will navigate to the Checkout component

+### 3.4 Checkout
-  - Checkout navigates to the checkout form
+- Checkout component Displays to the customer
+  - It contains a form which has three places to fill in (Title, Last Name and Room/Talbe Number)
+  - The form is tempalte driven form, so it is valided directly inside the template
+  - It contains two button on the bottom
+    - `Back` button will navigate back to last page
+    - `Complete Order` button will close(or make it invisible) current form and display the Thanks info to the customer

 # 4.0 Problems

 ### 4.1 Authentication
-- Due to lack of authenication of the token, insdie the `Admin panel`the funciton of
+- Due to lack of authenication of the token,  `Admin panel` - `Products`
   - `edit` could not be saved  with 401
   - `Create New Product` could not be created but only with empty content, with 401
   - The above empty content row could not be edited nor deleted
   - Code inside `authMiddleware.js` needs to be modified
+- The same reason as above, `Admin panel` - `Orders`
+  - Data could not be displayed
+  - When the order was submitted in the checkout component, the status code is 204 (No Content)